ibexa/documentation-developer/docs/api/field_type_reference.md

 ## RichText Field Type

+!!! caution "Deprecated"

+    The RichText Field Type is deprecated since v2.4.
+Relying on any class from the `eZ\Publish\Core\FieldType` namespace is deprecated.

+    If you're implementing any interface or extending any base class from that namespace, refer to its PHPDoc to see what to implement or extend instead.
+    Make sure to enable the eZ Platform RichTextBundle provided by [ezsystems/ezplatform-richtext package](https://github.com/ezsystems/ezplatform-richtext).

 This Field Type validates and stores structured rich text, and exposes it in several formats.

 |Name|Internal name|Expected input|
 |------|------|------|
 |`RichText`|`ezrichtext`|mixed|

-The RichText Field Type is available via the eZ Platform RichText Bundle provided by the https://github.com/ezsystems/ezplatform-richtext package.

 ### PHP API Field Type